datastax/cassandra-data-apis/graphql/README.md

-* `booksFilter`: Query book values by filtering the result with relational operators e.g.  `gt` (greater than), `lt` (less than) etc. the `books()` equality style query should be prefer if your queries don't require the use of these more complex operators.
+* `booksFilter`: Query book values by filtering the result with relational operators e.g.  `gt` (greater than), `lt` (less than) etc. the `books()` equality style query should be preferred if your queries don't require the use of these more complex operators.

 #### Mutations: